gerhard-h/qmk_firmware/keyboards/planck/keymaps/autosymbol2/readme.md

  # an autosymbol keymap for plank (Rev 6)
-similar to autoshift uses key_hold to produce an alternativ key for use with German keyboard layout
+similar to autoshift uses key_hold to produce an alternativ key -> a symbol for use with German keyboard layout

 features: